 187. Why is the radial artery the preferred site for arterial blood sampling?

-It is near the surface, it is easy to palpate and stabilize, the ulnar artery gives good collateral circulation, it is not near any large veins, and the stick is relatively pain-free (lol, nope).
+Because it is near the surface, it is easy to palpate and stabilize, the ulnar artery gives good collateral circulation, it is not near any large veins, and the stick is relatively pain-free.

 188. What are the indications for ABGs?